stevemaddock/jogl/docs/appendixA.md

 javac -cp c:/jogl26/jogamp-fat.jar;. %*
 ```

+This can be used to compile your java programs, e.g. `jc A01.java`.
+The %* means multiple parameters can be supplied to the batch file.
+As we are only using one, the %1 could be used instead.

-and a second text file called j.bat that contains the following (all on one line):
+Create a second text file called j.bat that contains the following (all on one line):

 ```
 java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED -cp c:/jogl26/jogamp-fat.jar;. %*
 ```

-Compilation can then be achieved using:

-`jc A01.java`

-and the program can be run using
+The program can  then be run using `j A01`.
+Again, %* could be replaced by %1.

-`j A01`

-There will be a few extra complications in later chapters with regards jar files, but this will suffice for now.
+In later chapters with more jar files may be needed, e.g. we will create a gmaths package in chapter 5 and this can then be wrapped into a jar file which can then be added to the list of jar files in the above commands. e.g. name.jar;name2.jar;name3.jar.

 **Visual Studio Code**